Offered with All Monarchs Trips! A Privately Guided Exploration of This Ancient Pre-Hispanic City

 stand out.
 A considerable number of buildings were decorated with elaborate wall frescoes depicting the worldview and environment of that time.
 The city is considered a model of urbanization and large-scale planning, which greatly influenced the conceptions of contemporary and subsequent cultures.
 At the peak of its development, the city covered 14 square miles.
 Outside the ceremonial center, which despite its imposing size represents just 10 percent of Teotihuacan's total area, excavations have revealed other palaces and residential quarters.
 After the city was consumed by fire in the 7th century, it was subsequently abandoned.

 We set off with our guide to visit a selection of monuments.
 Our tour may include the Palace of the Court of the Jaguars, the Palace of the Feathered Sea Shells, the Palace of Quetzalpapalotl, where ancient frescoes have been restored, and Pyramids of the Moon and Sun.
 Adventurous travelers may choose to climb to the top of the pyramids, but please keep in mind that they involve hundreds of steps that are quite steep and often uneven.
-After lunch, we make our way back to Mexico City, arriving at our hotel with time to freshen up before our Kingdom of the Monarchs welcome dinner.
+After lunch, we make our way back to Mexico City, arriving at our hotel with time to freshen up before dinner.
+For those about to begin our Kingdom of the Monarchs adventure, enjoy an orientation and welcome dinner this evening.
+For those who have already completed our Kingdom of the Monarchs adventure, the remainder of the evening is at leisure, with dinner on your own.

-Arrival airport transfer to the hotel, one night’s stay at the Camino Real Polanco in Mexico City, one breakfast
+Airport transfers, one additional night’s stay at the Camino Real Polanco in Mexico City, one breakfast

 and one lunch, purified drinking water, non-alcoholic beverages with meals, services of a private local guide, private transportation to and from Teotihuacan, some gratuities, all permits, entrance fees and taxes.